-Afghanistan-Taliban Talks Begin In Attempt To End To Decades Of Bloodshed
+Afghanistan-Taliban Talks Begin In Attempt To End 19 Years Of Bloodshed

 Afghanistan's warring factions have officially begun what is likely to be a long and arduous process of negotiating a peaceful and prosperous future after nearly two decades of war.